Informing-The-Third-World/periodical-wavelet-analysis/scripts/wavelet_logic.md

 The first step is extracting token frequency signals from periodical text.
 This is handled in:

+- `generate_signal_processing_data()`: Loads periodical data and prepares it for token extraction.
+The function is in the `generate_token_frequency_wavelet_analysis.py` script.
+It is the main entry point for processing periodicals.
 - `process_tokens()`: Extracts raw and smoothed token frequency signals to capture overall trends while reducing noise.
-- `generate_token_frequency_wavelet_analysis.py`: Loads periodical data, processes token signals, and prepares them for wavelet analysis.
+The function is in the `utils.py` script.

 ### 2. Stationarity Testing